Do Money Trees Like To Be Root Bound? (+When To Repot)

 Root rot – When the pot retains too much water, the roots will remain wet for an extended period and be prone to root rot.
 It is a serious problem in plants and can cause severe damage.

-Pest infestation – A large pot creates a similar environment to overwatering.
+Pest infestation – A large pot creates an environment similar to overwatering.
 This is ideal for pests and can also cause fungal or bacterial infections.

-Whenever choosing a pot for repotting your money tree, you need to go one size up than the previous pot.
+Whenever choosing a pot for repotting your money tree, you need to go one size up from the previous pot.
 The pot should be at least 2″ larger than the plant’s size.

 Along with the size of the pot, you need to take care of the drainage system.
-You can either choose a pot that has drainage holes or make the drainage holes yourself before placing the plant in it.
+You can choose a pot with drainage holes or make the drainage holes yourself before placing the plant in it.

 In the case of the material, it’s better to use clay, ceramic, and terracotta pots instead of plastic ones.
 This will allow good airflow inside the soil and roots.